etmaifo/privacypolicy/freefall.md

 Effective Date: 26th May 2025

 We respect your privacy and are committed to protecting your personal information.
-This Privacy Policy explains how we collect, use, and safeguard your data when you use our mobile Gamelication Freefall ("the Game").
+This Privacy Policy explains how we collect, use, and safeguard your data when you use our mobile game Freefall ("the Game").

 #### 1. Data Collection